aurora-is-near/evm-bully/doc/replay.md

     error.
 Leads to a [replayable](replay-tx.md) problem `.tar.gz` file.
 -   Use `-contract` to set the EVM contract file to deploy.
 Requires option `-setup`.
+-   Use `-initial-balance` to set the number of tokens to transfer to newly created account.
+Requires option `-setup`.
+-   Use `-keyPath` to set the path to master account key.
 -   Use `-release` to run release version of neard (instead of debug version).
 -   Use `-setup` to setup and run neard before replaying (auto-deploys contract).
 Requires option `-contract`.
 See [setup option](#setup-option) for details.
+-   Use `-skip` to skip empty blocks during replay.

 #### Testnet options